Teradata/stacki-wiki/Concepts.md

 ## Parallel Installation

-A single Backend installation will download all the required software packages from the Frontend via HTTP.
+A single Backend installation will download all the required software packages from the frontend via HTTP.
-While a Backend is installing, it caches all downloaded packages and makes them available to other installing Backends, that is, all downloaded packages can be shared.
+While a backend is installing, it caches all downloaded packages and makes them available to other installing Backends, that is, all downloaded packages can be shared.
 This peer-to-peer package sharing is key to deploying systems at scale.
-Without this feature, deploying several new Backend servers could take you all day, but with peer-to-peer package sharing, installation takes only minutes.
+Without this feature, deploying several new backend servers could take you all day, but with peer-to-peer package sharing, installation takes only minutes.

 ## Appliances

-We use the term **Appliance** to refer to a group of servers, usually with related functionality.
+We use the term **appliance** to refer to a group of servers, usually with related functionality.
-The Stacki [Pallet](#pallets--distributions) includes only the Backend Appliance, other Pallets define additional Appliance types.
+The Stacki [pallet](#pallets--distributions) includes only the backend appliance, other pallets define additional appliance types.
+Appliances can be useful for segmenting hardware or application roles within your infrastructure.
+They are logical constructs and can be arbitrarily defined.
+If customization of the base appliance becomes unnecessarily complex for your organization, appliances are one way to reduce the complexity.

 ## Pallets & Distributions

-A **Pallet** is a set of software packages and [Wire](#wire) to specify how servers should be configured.
+A **pallet** is a set of software packages and [Wire](#wire) to specify how servers should be configured.
-A **Distribution** is a composition of Pallets that can also serves as the source of packages during Backend installation and as an installed hosts primary Yum repository.
+A **distribution** is a composition of pallets that serves as the package source during backend installation.
+It is also an installed host's primary YUM repository.

 ## Wire

-We call the Stacki Kickstart framework **Wire**.
+We call the Stacki kickstart framework **Wire**.
-Wire is implemented in XML and looks like a collection of small Kickstart files.
+Wire is implemented in XML and looks like a collection of small kickstart files.
 The power comes from two ideas:

-1. The XML files have access to the Frontend's configuration database, so a single file can be customized for multiple different deployments.
+1. The XML files have access to the frontend's configuration database, so a single file can be customized for multiple different deployments.
-2. The collection of XML files defines a complete Kickstart profile.
+2. The collection of XML files defines a complete kickstart profile.

+(Don't let XML freak you out.
+It's more like "HTML with extra tags," and those tags map to kickstart structure you should be familiar with: pre, post, main etc.)

 ## Attributes

-One of the most useful items in the Frontend's configuration database are **Attributes**.
+One of the most useful items in the frontend's configuration database are **attributes**.
-An Attribute is a key-value pair that applies to a set of one or more hosts.
+An attribute is a key-value pair that applies to a set of one or more hosts.
 These values are the configuration data that Wire uses to build host-specific Kickstart profiles.

+The default installation has a set of attributes enabling the installation of a complete system via kickstart.
+Attributes can be changed.
+Arbitrary site specific attributes can be defined to customize kickstart for your site environment.